okawo80085/codeDump/cnn8.1/README.md

 python3 cnn8.1.py
 ```

-**data** does not contain the data it was trained on, it is there only as an example!
+**data/** does not contain the data it was trained on, it is there only as an example!

 **conv_nn8.1.data-00000-of-00001**, **conv_nn8.1.index** and **conv_nn8.1.meta** are model and weight data used to load the pre-trained model